Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 #### Data Types

-**translation**: The result of a recognizer; the input of `interpreting`, `compiling`, and `postponing`; it's a semi-opaque type that consists of a translation token at the top of the data stack and additional data on various stacks.
+**translation**: The result of a recognizer; the input of `interpreting`, `compiling`, and `postponing`; it's a type that consists of a translation token at the top of the data stack and additional data on various stacks; which stack items are required on the data and floating-point stack depends on the translation token.

 **translation token**: (This has formerly been called a rectype.)
   Single-cell item that identifies a certain kind of translation.